Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-components.md

 The navigation menu is created with the following components:

-- Menu Header which uses the `VerticalNavHeader` component
+- Navigation Header which uses the `VerticalNavHeader` component

   <img alt='vertical-menu-header' class='medium-zoom' :src="$withBase('/images/layouts/vertical-menu-header.png')" />